O'Neill's Point Cemetery: History

 The land the O'Neill's Point Cemetery was built on was given to the Devonport Borough council by James Frederick O'Neill to build a cemetery on in 1898.
 The need for a new cemetery came when the existing cemetery in Devonport, Mount Victoria Cemetery, raised health concerns from residents as it was located in the centre of the town.
 At this time, Bayswater was mostly vacant land and so was an appropriate place just outside of the Devonport area to set up a cemetery.

 The cemetery's layout was designed by John Francis Boylan, a prominent engineer from the Auckland area.
 The plots formed a rectilinear grid that allowed for people to walk easily amongst the graves, which was lined with native trees.
 These plots were divided into Anglican, Catholic and Unsectarian sections.
 The cemetery was open for interments in August 1891.

 In 1895, more grave plots were added to the existing plots, and in 1897, a mortuary chapel was constructed.
 It was designed by Edward Bartley in the Gothic Revival style.
 Further plots were added in 1903.

 In 1910, a wharf was built at the end of the Bayswater peninsula with regular steam ferry services to Auckland city.
 A tram service connected this ferry terminal to Takapuna.
 Because of increased access to the peninsula and an increase population, the Bayswater peninsula began to grow in popularity as a residential area.
-By the 1930's, the cemetery became increasingly full, and therefore the amount of people interred at the cemetery decreased significantly.
+By the 1930s, the cemetery became increasingly full, and therefore the amount of people interred at the cemetery decreased significantly.
 Petitions to increase the size of the cemetery as well as add a crematorium were opposed by the Takapuna Council, who now had jurisdiction over the land surrounding the cemetery.
 This decrease in internments led to the demolition of the mortuary chapel some time before 1959.